 Like all Messy Colors, our Clear has been formulated and tested to be 104 compatible.
 We strive to be as consistent as possible from batch to batch, and to reproduce the Clear on a timely basis so that it is available when you need it.

-Our testers have confirmed that we have achieved the above goals in making an optically clear Clear.
-However, they were sharply divided about whether or not they like the Clear because of what a number of testers described as “scumming,” “boiling,” or “frothing”.
-About half of our testers reported that they loved Messy Clear and experienced no problems.
-The other half reported that they could not cope with the boiling and returned to their previous clear of choice almost immediately.
+Our testers are sharply divided about whether or not they like Messy Clear.
+About half reported that they loved Messy Clear and experienced no problems.
+The other half reported that they could not cope with what they described as boiling.

-The artists who express a preference for Messy Clear have a tendency to describe their working style as “cool,” or are quite often using a torch that is widely reputed to be cooler like Hot Heads.
-In general those that do not prefer Messy Clear describe their working style as “hot.”
+Artists who preferred Messy Clear describe their working style as “cool,” or are quite often using a Hot Head.
 Several testers who could be described as working “hot” noted that they were successful in using Messy Clear without boiling it if they worked it very slowly [much slower than they preferred to work] in the outer reaches of the flame.

 If you find yourself to be one of the users who can’t seem to prevent Messy Clear from boiling, then I would recommend either working cooler or using a clear that can tolerate working hotter.

 There is also a relevant point about the ends of our rods.
 As part of the quality control process, the rods are divided into bundles which are stood vertically and ground over a disc to smooth the ends.
 Our purpose is to remove any sharp and potentially dangerous edges.
 Several testers noted that the ground ends of the rods have a tendency to scum.
 So we discontinued the grinding process for Messy Clear [though we continue to do it on all other color rods].

 Thank you to our illustrious testers who have given us this comprehensive feedback.